portotype/decodeportugal.com/README.md

     - Registo Beneficiario (RCBE)
     - Certidão do Registo Comercial
     - as a foreigner, get a NIF
+    - can foreigners be investors, do they need a visa?
     - if your company is registering a child, also get a NIF.
     - Livro de Atas
     - TOC and ROC